-UBS has a substantial number of contracts linked to IBOR and has established a cross-divisional, cross-regional governance structure and change program to address the scale and complexity of the transition from 2018 to 2021.
+UBS has a substantial number of contracts linked to IBORs.
+The new risk-free Alternative Reference Rates do not provide a term structure, which will require a change in the contractual terms of products currently indexed on terms other than overnight.
+UBS has established a cross-divisional, cross-regional governance structure and change program to address the scale and complexity of the transition.

-Increase in stake in UBS Securities China
+Increase of stake in and consolidation of UBS Securities China